Wendover Air Force Base: Postwar use

 The training of B-29 aircrews and the testing of prototype atom bombs was the last major contribution of Wendover Field during World War II.
 After war's end, some crew training continued, but at a reduced level.
 For a while, B-29s which had returned from the Marianas were flown to Wendover for storage.
 In the summer of 1946, the Ogden Air Technical Service Command at Hill Army Air Field north of Salt Lake City assumed jurisdiction over all operations at Wendover Field except engineering and technical projects.

 A fast-moving fire on the night of 6 July 1946 destroyed a hangar and seven buildings, described as "mobile-type, wooden structures", as well as six training planes, before it was brought under control.
 Damage was estimated at US$1.5 million by Colonel Ray Harris, commanding officer, Ogden Air Technical Command.

 Wendover played a key role in the postwar weapons development industry with three areas being developed.
 The first was further testing of the JB-2 Loon flying bomb.
 In the case of the second area, the B-17 Flying Fortress, obsolete as a combat aircraft, was being tested to fly remotely.
 Gliding bombs, based on captured technology from the wartime Henschel Hs 293 German radio-controlled glide bomb were being developed that could be controlled by radar or radio.
 The third consisted of bombs that could be controlled by the launching plane.
 The historic GAPA (ground to air pilotless aircraft) Boeing project resulted in the first supersonic flight of an American Air Force vehicle on 6 August 1946.
 In March 1947, the Air Proving Ground Command research programs were moved to Alamogordo Army Airfield, New Mexico.
 As a result, 1,200 personnel from Wendover Field were moved to New Mexico from Utah and were relocated to Alamogordo to conduct guided missile research projects.
 Three ongoing projects were transferred: Ground-to-Air Pilotless Aircraft (GAPA), JB-2 Loon flight testing, and ASM-A-1 Tarzon gliding bomb.

 Transferred to the Strategic Air Command' Fifteenth Air Force in March 1947.
 With the establishment of the U.S. Air Force as an independent service later that year, the installation was renamed Wendover Air Force Base in 1947, but while bombardment groups deploying on maneuvers used the bombing range, the rest of the base remained unused.
 It was inactivated in 1948 and declared surplus, although retained in a caretaker status.
 The Air Materiel Command assumed responsibility for the base in July 1950, placing it under the jurisdiction of the Ogden Air Material Area at Hill Air Force Base.
-Between 1950 and 1954, the base was manned by a skeleton crew of thirteen.
+Between 1950 and 1954, the base was staffed by a skeleton crew of thirteen.
 The buildings deteriorated.
 Some were removed, some demolished, and some burned down.